DataStax-Academy/ac220-01-sensor-data/README.md

 ## Sensor Data Modeling

-Learn how to create a data model for temperature monitoring sensor networks.
+**Learn how to create a data model for temperature monitoring sensor networks**

 **In this scenario, you will:**
-* Learn how to create a data model for temperature monitoring sensor networks
 * Create tables for a sensor data use case
 * Populate tables with sample sensor data
 * Design and execute CQL queries over sensor data